Cookie04CZ/GlyphRepair/README.md

 # Glyph database and its impact on auto-suggestion

 As we already mentioned, the database is stored in glyph_mappings.psv file.
 It currently contains about 35 thousand glyphs, most of them for Arial, Times New Roman and Courier fonts by [Monotype Corporation](https://en.wikipedia.org/wiki/Monotype_Imaging), which used to be bundled with legacy Adobe products.
 If your documents use other fonts, the auto-suggestion feature may offer wrong characters.
-If it keeps happening to you, it may be best to start with a blank database.
+If it keeps happening, it may be best if you start with a blank database.
 Simply delete the glyph_mappings.psv file, because GlyphRepair will create an empty database if it doesn't find it upon start.

 By default, GlyphRepair auto-saves the database whenever you finish mapping a font or entire document.
 This auto-saving feature can be disabled in the Settings.
 You can also save the database manually at any time with Save All to DB button.